marcus-crane/utf9k/content/blog/2022-02-10--plex-tidal-together/index.md

 [^localfiles]: The feature has degraded over the years so I'm not sure of the current state but last I checked, you can add local files to the Desktop client.
 This doesn't actually sync them like with the short lived Google Music but instead just dumps them all into a basic list that you can play while using that device.

 [^khinsider]: [*cough*](https://github.com/marcus-crane/khinsider)

+[^riaa]: Do three audio fingerprints make a unique fingerprint?
+I hope the RIAA doesn't destroy my blog or I might have to use one of those shady Swiss bulletproof hosts going forward...